-Keep it.
+Keep at it.
 Make sure to take help/advice when it is offered.

 Dr. Constance Finney is an infectious disease immunologist who has always focused on host parasite interactions.